 Case history #1

-A 61-year-old man presents to hospital on 3 March 2020 with fever, cough, and difficulty breathing.
+A 61-year-old man presents to hospital with fever, dry cough, and difficulty breathing.
 He also reports feeling very tired and unwell.
-He has a history of congestive heart failure, which is controlled with medication.
-On examination, his pulse is 120 bpm and his temperature is 38.7°C (101.6°F).
-Chest x-ray shows bilateral lung infiltrates.
-He is admitted to hospital in an isolation room and is started on oxygen, intravenous fluids, empirical antibiotics, and paracetamol.
-Later that day, he tests positive for severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) on real-time reverse transcriptase polymerase chain reaction testing.
-The patient develops respiratory distress 7 days after admission and is started on mechanical ventilation.
+He has a history of hypertension, which is controlled with enalapril.
+On examination, his pulse is 120 bpm, his temperature is 38.7°C (101.6°F), and his oxygen saturation is 88%.
+He appears acutely ill.
+He is admitted to hospital in an isolation room and is started on oxygen, intravenous fluids, and empirical antibiotics.
+Chest x-ray shows bilateral lung infiltrates, and computed tomography of the chest reveals multiple bilateral lobular and subsegmental areas of ground-glass opacity.
+A nasopharyngeal swab is sent for real-time reverse transcriptase polymerase chain reaction testing, and the result comes back positive for severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) the next day.
+The patient develops respiratory distress 7 days after admission and is transferred to the intensive care unit and started on mechanical ventilation.

 Case history #2

 A 26-year-old woman calls her doctor complaining of a sore throat and a persistent dry cough.
 She denies having a fever, and has not travelled in the last 14 days or knowingly been in contact with a confirmed case of COVID-19.
 She is advised to stay at home and self-isolate and to call her doctor if her symptoms get worse.

 Use of this content is subject to our disclaimer